-20. Meeting of the Cabinet in Private
+48.20.
+Meeting of the Cabinet in Private

-- 20.1.
-Where a meeting of the Cabinet, including a Committee or Sub- Committee of the Cabinet, is to be held in private under these Rules, at least 28 clear days before the meeting, the Cabinet shall make available at the Main Office of the Council a notice of its intention to hold a meeting in private giving reasons as to why the meeting is to be held in private. - 20.2.
-At least five clear days before the meeting, the Cabinet must make available at the Main Office of the Council a further notice of its intention to hold a meeting in private containing: the reasons as to why the meeting is to be held in private; details any representations received by the Cabinet about why the meeting should be open to the public; and a statement of the Cabinet's response to any such representations. - 20.3.
-All members of the Cabinet shall be entitled to be given five clear working days' notice of the meeting, whether or not they are summoned to attend, unless the meeting is convened at shorter notice on urgency grounds. - 20.4.
-Copies of the notices required by Rule 20.1 and Rule 20.2 of this Part 4A shall be sent to the Chair of the Overview and Scrutiny Board. - 20.5.
-Where the date by which a private meeting must be held makes compliance with Rules 17.1 and 17.2 of this Part 4A impracticable, the meeting may only be held in private where the Cabinet has obtained agreement from: - 20.5.1. the Chair of the Overview and Scrutiny Board; or - 20.5.2. if there is no such person, or if the Chair of the Overview and Scrutiny Board is unable to act, the Chair of the Council; or - 20.5.3. where there is no Chair of either the Overview and Scrutiny Board or of the Council able to act, the Vice-Chair of the Council, that the meeting is urgent and cannot reasonably be deferred.
+18.1.20.1.
+Where a meeting of the Cabinet, including a Committee or Sub-Committee of the Cabinet, is to be held in private under these Rules, at least 28 clear days before the meeting, the Cabinet shall make available at the Main Office of the Council a notice of its intention to hold a meeting in private giving reasons as to why the meeting is to be held in private.

+18.2.20.2.
+At least five clear days before the meeting, the Cabinet must make available at the Main Office of the Council a further notice of its intention to hold a meeting in private containing: the reasons as to why the meeting is to be held in private; details any representations received by the Cabinet about why the meeting should be open to the public; and a statement of the Cabinet's response to any such representations.

+48.3.20.3.
+All members of the Cabinet shall be entitled to be given five clear working days' notice of the meeting, whether or not they are summoned to attend, unless the meeting is convened at shorter notice on urgency grounds.

+- 48.4.20.4.
+Copies of the notices required by Rule 20.1s 17.1 and Rule 202 of this Part4A172 shall be sent to the Chairman Chair of the Overview and Scrutiny Board. - 18.5.20.5.
+Where the date by which a private meeting must be held makes compliance with Rules 17.1 and 17.2 of this Part 4A impracticable, the meeting may only be held in private where the Cabinet has obtained agreement from: - 18.5.1.20.5.1.
+Tthe ChairmanChair of the Overview and Scrutiny Board: - 48.5.2.20.5.2. ilf there is no such person, or if the ChairmanChair of the Overview and Scrutiny Board is unable to act, the ChairmanChair of the Council; or - 48.5.3.20.5.3.
+Wwhere there is no ChairmanChair of either the Overview and Scrutiny Board or of the Council able to act, the Vice-ChairmanChair of the Council.

+that the meeting is urgent and cannot reasonably be deferred.

-21. Attendance at private meetings of the Cabinet
+49.21.
+Attendance at private meetings of the Cabinet